 Overall, I think the bokeh is nice while remaining understated, and while it can be beautiful in close-ups.

 The design and build quality of the lens isn’t super light at 93 grams and ultra-compact, just 3.7 centimeters in length.

-That means with this lens on the A7iii; you’re getting a full-frame F 2.8 setup with autofocus that weighs just over 600 grams.
+With this lens on the A7iii, you get a full-frame F 2.8 setup with autofocus that weighs just over 600 grams.

-The Samyang is wide enough that a slight crop stabilizing with catalysts still leaves a good vlogging angle, so it’s a great option for zero cost and zero extra gear.
+The Samyang is wide enough that a slight crop stabilizing with catalysts still leaves a good vlogging angle, so it’s an excellent option for zero cost and zero extra gear.

-The lens also struggles with rack focus, you can get nice results with touch tracking autofocus, but my success rate was patchy.
+The lens also struggles with rack focus, you can get excellent results with touch-tracking autofocus, but my success rate was patchy.